jburguete/swat/README.md

 * Remove redundant code (:heavy_check_mark:)
 * Exhaustive use of the "parameter" directive on constants (:heavy_check_mark:)
-* Remove global counters (as i, ihru, iihru, inum1 or idum in module parm).
+* Remove global counters (as i, ihru, iihru, inumX, isub or idum in module parm).
 Using local counters or passing values as argument are preferred (:construction:)
 * Generate a detailed list of issues detected in the original code (:heavy_check_mark:, see at the end of this README)
 * Remove obsolete commented code (:x:)
 * Update variable descriptions in comments (:construction:, a lot of work)
-* Standardize comments by using Doxygen style in order to generate documentation.
+* Standardize comments by using Doxygen style in order to generate automatically documentation.
 See at latex/refman.pdf (:heavy_check_mark:)

 Required tools